September 4, 2017

 from teams seeking to compete in the 2018 Wood Stove Design Challenge

 The Alliance for Green Heat is pleased to announce the availability of grants of up to $10,000 to teams seeking to participate in the 2018 Wood Stove Design Challenge.
 The Challenge promotes innovation in automated cord wood stoves and thermoelectric generation from stoves.
 The grants are funded by the Department of Energy's Bioenergy Technology Office.
+The deadline for applying to be a finalist in the 2018 Challenge has been extended to Jan.
+31, 2018.
+The application period has now closed.

 Participants will compete in two events.
 The first seeks to automate wood stoves with sensors or controls that improve thermal efficiency, emissions and ease of use.
 The second competition will focus on thermoelectric wood stoves that generate electricity to power lights, cell phones or home batteries..
 Teams select which area they intend to compete in and may compete in both.